 There was a change of management in May 2014 when John Joyce took over the helm.
 Joyce set out a new strategy which included raising profit margins to 30% and becoming a top 20 firm with PEP of between £300,000 and £1million and revenue of £250 million.
 In 2020, even with a Covid dip, PEP was £690,000 (down from from £727,000 in the previous year), and global revenue rose 4% to £288m.

-The firm's ambition has been welcomed, with one associate telling the RollOnFriday Firm of the Year survey, "John Joyce gets it.
+The firm's ambition was welcomed, with one associate telling the RollOnFriday Best Law Firms to Work At survey, "John Joyce gets it.
 He is already making a difference in the essentials".
-Another associate said that following some departures in 2014, including a number of practice heads, "it feels a leaner and more driven firm but one that's pulling together at all levels".

-Given the strategy that Joyce has set out, it is no surprise that hours are hardly slack, but they compare favourably to other large firms.
+Given the strategy that Joyce set out, it is no surprise that hours are hardly slack, but they compare favourably to other large firms.
 “Completely flexible working.
-We work from our own satellite offices for as many hours a week as we choose” says one associate.
+We work from our own satellite offices for as many hours a week as we choose” said one associate.
 One lawyer even “has enough time to write comedy for TV in his spare time”.

 The firm also won praise for the people and partners: "Great place to work, normal people who excel at their work but are fun to be with".
 One associate gushed, “There are loads of nice people.
 The likes of which will say hello to you in the corridor or urinate on you if you're on fire”.
 Although this is presumably not official Fire Marshall procedure at the firm.

 There were a few grumbles about wedge, but staff complaints about the previous "vague" and "erratic" bonus scheme which, said an associate, "was farcical and widely derided within the firm as a bad joke", did not fall on deaf ears.
 One said, "we do now actually HAVE a bonus scheme structured to stand a better than nigh-impossible chance of an annual pay out".